jlchan/jlchan.github.io/_pages/research.md

 <img src="../files/wadg_example.png" width="900" />

 This approach has been extended to "matrix-valued" weights, with applications in elastic and poroelastic wave propagation.
 We have also utilized weight-adjusted mass matrices to construct efficient and provably stable high order DG schemes on curved simplicial meshes, as well as on quadrilateral and hexahedral meshes for multi-patch DG isogeometric analysis.
-On tensor product elements, Weight-adjusted mass matrices provide the additional benefit of re-exposing a Kronecker product structure which is lost when using a standard weighted finite element mass matrix.
+On tensor product elements, weight-adjusted mass matrices provide the additional benefit of re-exposing a Kronecker product structure which is lost for a standard weighted finite element mass matrix.

 ### Selected relevant papers:
 - [Weight-adjusted discontinuous Galerkin methods: wave propagation in heterogeneous media](https://epubs.siam.org/doi/abs/10.1137/16M1089186)